 “We don’t know a tremendous amount about him [Kim Jong Un],” said Madden.
 “But we have enough for a good picture.”

-Contrary to popular belief, Madden said the North Korean leader has a “relatively cool-headed personality,” which serves as an asset.
-“He derives more power by being laid back and cool,” as opposed to being reactive, Madden said.
+Contrary to popular belief, Madden said the North Korean leader, who's in his mid-30s, has a “relatively cool-headed personality” which serves as an asset.
+“He derives more power by being laid back and cool” as opposed to being reactive, Madden said.

 From an early age, Kim's mother positioned her son to be her husband’s potential successor.
 She pushed for him to attend military school, Madden said, where he was tutored by top North Korean officials in artillery.
 His schooling positioned him to be a top contender.